Menu

 CWBA President Carime Lee

-Carime Lee is the first Latina to serve as President of the Colorado Women’s Bar Association (CWBA).
+Carime Lee is the first Colombian to serve as President of the Colorado Women’s Bar Association (CWBA).
 She is a Senior Attorney at the Colorado Housing and Finance Authority (CHFA), where she advises the home finance business unit in making homeownership possible for Coloradans.

 Panelists: